magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 As you see the source files are confined in the `src` directory, while the `test` source files are confined in the `test` directory, mimicking the layout of the `src` directory.
-Nothing new even coming from a `boot` background.
+Nothing new, even coming from a `boot` background.
+As you'll later discover, you can use exactly the same arrangement of the directory layout regardless of the build tool you are going to use for the project itself.
+If you want to be a very good clojurian citizen, I would even suggest to set your projects to be built with both `leiningen` and `boot`, by defining the corresponding `project.clj` and `build.boot` build files.

 ## Migration preparation

-To introduce the Reader Conditionals extension into a library originally implemented for CLJ only there few steps you should follow:
+To introduce the Reader Conditionals extension into a library originally implemented for CLJ only, there few steps you should
+follow:

-* update the CLJ dependency to the `1.7.0` release, because the Reader Conditional extension has been introduced from that release;
+* update the CLJ dependency to the `1.7.0` release, because the Reader Conditional extension has been introduced from that release on (we already did);
 * identify all the functions that are specific for the JVM and that can't be evaluate in a CLJS context;
 * identify all the macros defined in the library, because CLJS's